openframeworks/ofBook/20_intro_to_graphics/chapter.md

 	curvedSegmentPolyline.draw();
 	closedShapePolyline.draw();

 So what did we do here?
-We created three different types of polylines.
+We created three different types of polylines (**figure x**).

 For our first polyline, `straightSegmentPolyline`, we use `ofPolyline`'s [`addVertex(...)`](http://www.openframeworks.cc/documentation/graphics/ofPolyline.html#show_addVertex "addVertex Documentation Page") method.
 This allows us to add points that will be connected by a series of straight lines.
 We can pass an `ofVec2f` (or `ofVec3f`) to `addVertex(...)`, or we can pass in x and y (and an optional z) into the function in that order.

 For the second one, `curvedSegmentPolyline`, we use the same points but connect them with curved lines using `ofPolyline`'s [`curveTo(...)`](http://www.openframeworks.cc/documentation/graphics/ofPolyline.html#show_curveTo "curveTo Function Documentation Page") method.  `curveTo(...)` accepts the same types of parameters as `addVertex(...)`.
 The `curveTo(...)` method, like its name suggests, draws a curve from the last vertex to the vertex that we pass into the method.

 The curves that `curveTo(...)` creates are called [Catmull–Rom splines](http://en.wikipedia.org/wiki/Centripetal_Catmull%E2%80%93Rom_spline "Wiki on Catmull-Rom splines").
 Splines are beyond the scope of this chapter, but the key concept to understand here is that Catmull-Rom splines use four points to define a curve.
 Two of the points define the starting and ending points of the curve, while the other two points (the control points) are used to control the shape of the curve.
 These control points are the reason why we had to add the first vertex and last vertex twice.
-For now, it is enough to remember to just add the first and last vertices in our curves twice.
+For now, it is enough to remember to just add the first and last vertices in our curves twice. **Curve resolution?**

 For the final polyline, `closedShapePolyline`, we use straight line segments again, but we call `ofPolyline`'s [`close()`](http://www.openframeworks.cc/documentation/graphics/ofPolyline.html#show_close "close Function Documentation Page") method to connect the first and last vertices.

 After creating the polylines in `setup()`, we were able to draw them using the `ofPolyline`'s [`draw()`](http://www.openframeworks.cc/documentation/graphics/ofPolyline.html#show_draw "draw Function Documentation Page") method.
-Our sketch should look something that looked like this:
+We can use `ofPolyline`'s `ofSetLineWidth(...)` method to adjust the line width of each polyline.

 ![Polyline Examples](images/intrographics_polylineexamples.png "Using basic polylines")

-Additionally, we can use `ofPolyline`'s `ofSetLineWidth(...)` method to adjust the line width of each polyline.

 The advantage of drawing paths and shapes in this way (versus what we did in the last section) is that the polyline objects are modifiable.
 We could easily move, add, delete, scale our vertices on the the fly.